Postgraduate Course: Formal Semantics for Philosophers MSc (PHIL11118)

 Course Delivery Information

-- compositionally derive the truth conditions of simple natural language sentences.
+- An ability to compositionally derive the truth conditions of simple natural language sentences.

 |von Fintel, Kai and Heim, Irene 2007. ''Intensional Semantics''.
 Unpublished ms.|